v-ngyn/inventory_management/README.md

 Inventory Management Interface
-- Utilizes Django, Python, HTML, and SQL
+- Utilizes Django, Bootstrap, Python, HTML, and SQL

 *This project is currently a work in progress.*